 When life gives you too much summer squash, make summer squash pancakes!

-If you’re like us, you somehow manage to vastly overestimate the amount of summer squash you can possibly eat when you’re planning your summer garden.
+If you’re like us, you always manage to vastly overestimate the amount of summer squash you can possibly eat when you’re planning your summer garden.

 It all starts off innocently enough when you start your summer squash seeds.
-“How many squash could 10 summer squash plants per person seems like a good idea,” you tell yourself as you’re pushing the seeds into the soil.
+“A dozen summer squash plants per person seems like a good idea,” you tell yourself as you’re pushing the seeds into the soil.

 Then your squash plants start to flower and set fruit.
 Then the baskets of squash start coming inside.
 As the squash piles up on your kitchen counter, panic sets in…

 What to do?

-Summer squash pancakes are a great way to use up a squash or two (depending on how many mouths you’re feeding) early on in the day.
+Summer squash pancakes are a great way to use up a lot of squash (depending on how many mouths you’re feeding) early in the day.

 This means you don’t have to take summer squash with you to work to give away to colleagues.
-It means you don’t have to spend your days searching the internet for “how to use lots of summer squash quickly.”
+It means you don’t have to spend your day searching the internet for “how to use up lots of summer squash.”